 4-Wheeling America Getting UNStuck with Bill Burke DVD (UNSTUCK) $35

 Bill Burke has taken his almost half century of fourwheeling experience and condensed it into two hours of detailed vehicle recovery techniques to create this DVD.
-Traveling from Moab to the beaches of Cape Cod and back across the Colorado Rockies, Bill takes us through desert and barren mountain peaks to illustrate the proper recovery techniques and proper use of recovery products such as Superwinch Winches & Winching Tools, Bow Shackles, Pull-Pal Land Anchor, Hi-Lift Jack, Heavy-Duty Transport Chains, Protective Gloves, proper recovery points like the Shackle Mounting Brackets, RUD 4x4 Grip Chains, and Synthetic Winch Lines.
+Traveling from Moab to the beaches of Cape Cod and back across the Colorado Rockies, Bill takes us through desert and barren mountain peaks to illustrate the proper recovery techniques and proper use of recovery products such as Superwinch Winches & Winching Tools, Bow Shackles, Pull-Pal Land Anchor, Hi-Lift Jack, Heavy-Duty Transport Chains, Protective Gloves, proper recovery points, and RUD 4x4 Grip Chains.
 Each recovery technique/tool is a different chapter in the DVD and the viewer can skip to various chapters.
 DVD format.
 120 minutes.

 Bill Burke of 4-Wheeling America is an internationally recognized 4x4 trainer who teaches backcountry driving techniques, winching and extrication methods, vehicle preparation and maintenance, land navigation, and woods skills through classes, private training, trainer courses, and backcountry trips.
 Bill's clients include individuals, families, groups, clubs, vehicle manufacturers and dealers, tour operators, governments, and all companies that use 4WD vehicles in their operations.
 Environmental awareness and trail etiquette are taught on every outing.
 Bill is a permitted outfitter guide through the U.S. Forest Service and Bureau of Land Management, and is one of the founders of the International 4-Wheel Driver Trainer's Association, whose mission is to promote safe training doctrine and help self regulate the training industry with basic guidelines and recommendations, as well as generate basic outlines for training curricula to ensure thorough teaching programs and comprehensive skills development.
 Bill also travels the globe to consult and to lead backcountry expeditions, and serves as a technical consultant in the areas of four-wheeling expertise and environmental concerns to various businesses, the media, four-wheel drive manufacturers, dealerships, and government organizations.